Delft

 Delft ([ˈdɛl(ə)ft]) is a city and municipality in the province of South Holland, Netherlands.
 It is located between Rotterdam, to the southeast, and The Hague, to the northwest.
-Together with them, it is part of both the Rotterdam–The Hague metropolitan area and the Randstad.
+Together with them, it is a part of both the Rotterdam–The Hague metropolitan area and the Randstad.

 Delft is a popular tourist destination in the Netherlands, famous for its historical connections with the reigning House of Orange-Nassau, for its blue pottery, for being home to the painter Jan Vermeer, and for hosting Delft University of Technology (TU Delft).
 Historically, Delft played a highly influential role in the Dutch Golden Age.
 In terms of science and technology, thanks to the pioneering contributions of Antonie van Leeuwenhoek and Martinus Beijerinck, Delft can be considered to be the birthplace of microbiology.

 History

 Early history

 The city of Delft came into being beside a canal, the 'Delf', which comes from the word delven, meaning to delve or dig, and this led to the name Delft.
 At the elevated place where this 'Delf' crossed the creek wall of the silted up river Gantel, a Count established his manor, probably around 1075.
 Partly because of this, Delft became an important market town, the evidence for which can be seen in the size of its central market square.

 Having been a rural village in the early Middle Ages, Delft developed into a city, and on 15 April 1246, Count Willem II granted Delft its city charter.
 Trade and industry flourished.
 In 1389 the Delfshavensche Schie canal was dug through to the river Maas, where the port of Delfshaven was built, connecting Delft to the sea.

 Until the 17th century, Delft was one of the major cities of the then county (and later province) of Holland.
 In 1400, for example, the city had 6,500 inhabitants, making it the third largest city after Dordrecht (8,000) and Haarlem (7,000).
-In 1560, Amsterdam, with 28,000 inhabitants, had become the largest city, followed by Delft, Leiden and Haarlem, which each had around 14,000 inhabitants.
+By 1560, Amsterdam, with 28,000 inhabitants, had become the largest city, followed by Delft, Leiden and Haarlem, which each had around 14,000 inhabitants.

 In 1536, a large part of the city was destroyed by the great fire of Delft.